 What makes GLOBE unique from other microfinance programs is the social responsibility aspect.
 GLOBE runs much like a nonprofit organization and works in 72 developing countries in Central America and Africa to boost the earning capacity of local entrepreneurs and serve the needs of the communities.
 GLOBE’s program field partner, The Daughters of Charity, coordinates the distribution and collection of funds.
-The social good aspect of GLOBE reflects the university’s Catholic and Vincentrian mission of helping the underserved and marginalized.

 “I worked with GLOBE (Global Loan Opportunities for Budding Entrepreneurs), a volunteer program through Tobin, and that was honestly the best class I took in all of undergrad,” one 2018 alumni said.
 “The broad perspectives of the world that it provided (not focusing solely on people’s worth as their fiscal output) and the social responsibility it promoted truly changed my outlook on life and helped me to pursue what I truly wanted.”